King's Highway 2 - Images

 County of Northumberland

 View looking easterly as Highway 2 departs Port Hope for Cobourg.
-These short 4-lane segments of highway without centre turn lanes or flush medians seem most common in Eastern Ontario.
+These short 4-lane segments of highway without centre turn lanes or flush medians seem most common in eastern Ontario.

 Photo taken: March 14th, 2009.